-These data were acquired during Terra orbit 89805.
-Other MISR data are available through the NASA Langley Research Center; for more information, go to https://eosweb.larc.nasa.gov/project/misr/misr_table.
-MISR was built and is managed by NASA's Jet Propulsion Laboratory, Pasadena, California, for NASA's Science Mission Directorate, Washington, D.C.
-The Terra spacecraft is managed by NASA's Goddard Space Flight Center, Greenbelt, Maryland.
-The MISR data were obtained from the NASA Langley Research Center Atmospheric Science Data Center, Hampton, Virginia.
-JPL is a division of the California Institute of Technology in Pasadena.
+The MISR data were captured during Terra orbit 94021.
+MISR data are available through the NASA Langley Research Center; for more information, go to https://eosweb.larc.nasa.gov/project/misr/misr_table.
+The Nebraska Mesonet data were provided by the Nebraska State Climate Office and the University of Nebraska-Lincoln.
+The citizen science data were provided by the GLOBE Program via NASA's GLOBE Observer project; data are available at https://datasearch.globe.gov/.
+MISR was built and is managed by NASA's Jet Propulsion Laboratory in Pasadena, California, for NASA's Science Mission Directorate in Washington, D.C.
+The Terra spacecraft is managed by NASA's Goddard Space Flight Center in Greenbelt, Maryland.
+The MISR data were obtained from the NASA Langley Research Center Atmospheric Science Data Center in Hampton, Virginia.
+JPL is a division of Caltech in Pasadena.

 << RETURN TO "A COLLECTION OF MISR IMAGERY" GALLERY